 7. Correlated Information, Handling Site Events

 Your systems should be able to track weather data and other external events as well as integrate data related to external events into your reports and analytics.
-When you have carefully gathered and analyzed operating data, such events may no longer cause operational difficulties or strain your maintenance budget.
+When carefully gathering and analyzing operating data, such events may no longer cause operational difficulties or strain your facility maintenance budget.

 8. Troubleshooting, Understanding Detailed Information

-Get the performance characteristics of each asset, such as manufacturer ratings for wattage, amperage, revolutions per minute (RPM), as well as actual energy consumption, repair history and many other metrics for each asset.
-Understand the performance of each asset in detail, at the asset level (not at the asset/category level).
-With more granular data, you can conduct better correlation and analysis and troubleshoot problems more easily.
+Get the performance characteristics of each asset, such as manufacturer ratings for wattage, amperage, revolutions per minute (RPM), as well as actual energy consumption, repair history, and many other metrics.
+Understand the asset performance in detail at the asset level (not at the category level).
+With more granular data, you can conduct better correlation and analysis and troubleshoot problems more efficiently.

 9. Manufacturer Data, Dealing with Warranties

-Maintain detailed warranty data for each significant asset in each location, so the system can trigger appropriate actions automatically.
+Maintain detailed warranty data for each significant asset in each location so that the system can trigger appropriate actions automatically.

 10. Third-Party Integration, Self-Servicing Work Orders

 Systems should allow external service providers to access the asset management system at the appropriate level through kiosks on-site.
-Service providers and local store associates can use the kiosk to configure and modify work orders, report work completed, and close work orders efficiently.
+Service providers and local store associates can use the kiosk to configure and modify a work order for a maintenance technician, report work completed, and close work orders efficiently.